Don't Miss the Top 10 Insurance-Related Tax Deductions for 2021

 - Durable items, like wheelchairs and prescription glasses

 Basically, if the item or service is medically necessary and you paid for it out-of-pocket, you can deduct it from your taxes.
 If your insurance paid for it, you cannot deduct it.

 Even transportation expenses for going to the doctor are tax deductible.
 For example, parking, tolls, mileage, cab or bus fares, airfare and lodging for out-of-town treatments are all tax-deductible medical expenses.

 There's a limit of $50 per night for lodging.
-For automobile expenses, you can either deduct 18 cents per mile or deduct your actual automobile expenses for medical travel.
-The medical mileage rate will go up from 18 cents to 20 cents in 2019.
+If you are a parent travelling with a sick child, you can deduct up to $100 a night.
+For automobile expenses, you can either deduct 20 cents per mile or deduct your actual automobile expenses for medical travel.
+You can also deduct your parking fees and tolls.

 Publication 554: Tax Guide for Seniors also lists some common medical and dental expenses that are deductible:

 - Capital expenses for improvements to your home needed for medical care

 - Certain weight-loss expenses for obesity

 - Diagnostic devices